dArchMuffin/Muffinette/README.md

 It will add the sequence in buffer to recipes.sh, so you might want to use `!` first if you want to add the last sequence tested.

-Thus, from start, you can build your minishel as you build it.
+You are now ready to test your minishel as you build it.

 For fancy usage, see below.